 What is debtor risk?

-What types of debtor risk are there?
+What types of debtor risks are there?

 1. Payment risk